 Given how much of Game of Thrones is action-based, Clapton and her team do need to keep CGI effects in mind.
-This is particularly true of Daenerys, who has already spent much of this season showing off her dragon-riding skills, which need to be accounted for when designing her outfits.
+This is particularly true of Daenerys, who has logged a lot of screen time riding dragons—an activity that needs to be accounted for when designing her outfits.

 “We are always striving for movement in the costumes when Dany is on the dragon,” Clapton told Vanity Fair, “but we are aware of other departments, such as visual effects.
 If costumes move too much, they are difficult for them to work with.
 We all try to work together to achieve the best result we can.”